DengShuaiSimon/xcat-process/basic-process/The process to monitor test cases.md

 * The title of the task shall like **add/refine test cases for issue xxxx: \<the digest of the issue xxx\>** or **add/refine test cases for feature xxxx**.

-* After applying a pull request, the creator of the pull request **shall add a comment** like `This task is finished with pull request xxx` in the task issue.

 * The added test cased **must** be able to run with xcattest.